FP22FD/raindays-website-Interaction-Design-CA/README.md

 Implemented structure flows:

-- users can access the site by desktop and mobile advice.
+- users can access the site by desktop and mobile devices.
 - users will be able to browse all available products and pay for them at checkout.
 - the site has a public GitHub repository and is deployed using Netlify.